Hi (album): Critical reception

 Kate Solomon of i wrote that "Hi suggests a casual greeting, a meeting between two friends who may have drifted apart, and that is what the album feels like: falling into an easy routine with an old friend.
 The band built it on the foundations of old songs that hadn't made it on to White on Blonde, trading lines and themes with their selves of 24 years ago".

 Camryn Teder from the website Mxdwn called Hi "a funky, sultry '70s pop-inspired epic.
 With influences from soft-rock '80s guitar riffs and layered chord progressions over heartbroken lyrics, the result is a peek into a love of the past and Texas's influences in the industry. [...]
 Texas gradually and effortlessly introduces a multitude of genres in their new album Hi.
 With a relentless fearlessness toward sound creation and an unwillingness to drop in quality, Texas has provided another 14 gems to their hundreds-strong song collection."

 Commercial performance

 In the United Kingdom, Hi became the highest charting album for the band since The Hush in 1999, debuting at number one on the UK Independent Albums Chart and number three on the official UK Albums Chart.
-In their native Scotland, like their previous album Jump on Board, Hi reached number one on the Scottish Albums Chart.
+It spent a combined total of twenty-six weeks within the top 100 of the UK Independent Albums Charts, whilst it spent only three weeks within the top 100 of the main albums charts in the United Kingdom.
+In their native Scotland, like their previous album Jump on Board, Hi reached number one on the Scottish Albums Chart and spent a combined total of thirty one weeks within the top 100 of the Scottish Albums Charts.
 Elsewhere in Europe, Hi charted at number 10 on the French Albums Chart and number 32 in Germany.